sarahkor/doar-mail/README.md

 - All blacklisted urls are stored in a Docker volume named `urldata`.
 - This volume ensures that data remains even after containers are stopped or rebuilt.
+- all the mails, labels and users are persiste in a mongo database named mongodata

 ---